izharxyz/blogrs/README.md

 1. Clone the repository: `git clone https://github.com/zzedddd/blogrs.git`
 2. Navigate to the project directory: `cd blogrs`
-3. Install dependencies: `cargo build`
+3. Install cargo-shuttle: `cargo install --version 0.36.0 cargo-shuttle`
+4. Install dependencies and run locally: `cargo shuttle run`

 ## Usage

-To run the project, use the command `cargo run`.
+To run the project, use the command `cargo shuttle run`.
+The application will start a server at `http://localhost:8000`.

+Note: `docker` must be installed for local run as shuttle uses it for postgres.

 ## API Routes and Endpoints